Key Recruitment Metrics to Track in Your Hiring Software

 What it measures: The number of days between a candidate entering your pipeline and accepting the offer.

 This metric gives you a lens into how fast you’re moving from application to offer.
 If it’s consistently long, it’s worth asking: Are interview rounds dragging on?
 Are approvals delayed?
-Recruitment software can help you drill into each stage—from screening to final interview—to spot and fix the slowdowns.
+Recruitment software can help you drill into each stage—from screening to final interview—to spot and fix the slowdowns using key recruitment metrics to track.

 Tip: Set benchmarks by role type.
 Engineering hires might take longer than customer success, and that’s okay—as long as it’s predictable and efficient.